Kahbeer42/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 You must use the while loop (for and until are forbidden)

-Write a Bash script that displays Best School 10 times.
+Write a Bash script that displays Best School 10 time

-Requirements:

-You must use the until loop (for and while are forbidden)